wulfsberg/angular-material-kickstart/README.md

 RxJs lint
 ---------
-If you're migrating an old project, or just used to the old RxJs notation, consider adding `npm install rxjs-tslint` and set up the following rules in your `tslint.json`:
+If you're migrating an old project, or just used to the old RxJs notation, consider adding `npm install rxjs-tslint --save-dev` and set up the following rules in your `tslint.json`:

     {